 - 1 tablespoon Maple Syrup

-- 1/3 cup Coconut Cream layer, reserved from above
+- 1/3 cup Coconut Cream layer, reserved from can above

-- This recipe makes six 1/2 cup servings, but feel free to adjust the serving size as needed.
+- This recipe makes six 1/2 cup servings, but it can be three one cup smoothies too

 - Super important to read the whole recipe before you begin

 - Pay attention to the ingredient list and photos for the recipe

 - If possible, prep your ingredients a little before you start